 Siamese kittens are born with blue eyes, like all kittens, but unlike most other breeds, they retain this striking blue hue into adulthood.
 However, the intensity of the blue may shift somewhat as they age, often becoming deeper or more vibrant.
 This is connected to the same temperature-sensitive pigmentation that gives these cats their distinctive pointed coats.

 For pet parents of Siamese and other color point cats, understanding this genetic trait can help explain the subtle eye color variations you might observe throughout your cat’s life.
-These changes are typically normal and reflect the fascinating genetic makeup of these special breeds.
+These changes are typically normal and reflect the genetic makeup of these special breeds.

-Unusual Eye Color Changes: When to Be Concerned
+Unusual Eye Color Changes

 While some eye color changes are part of normal development or aging, others may signal health issues that require attention.
 Being able to distinguish between normal variations and potential problems is an important aspect of responsible cat care.